xregistry/spec/core/spec.md

 Note: there is no mechanism defined to delete specification defined attributes from the model.

-Registries MAY support extensions to the model (meaning, new attributes within the model definitions themselves, e.g. a sibling to `schemas`), but only if the server supports it.
-Servers MUST reject model definitions that include unknown model extensions.
+Registries MAY support extension attributes to the model language (meaning, new attributes within the model definitions themselves), but only if the server supports them.
+Servers MUST reject model definitions that include unknown model language attributes.

 Once a Registry has been created, implementations MAY choose to limit the types of changes made to the model - for example, to ensure backwards